JakubIllner/jakubillner.github.io/_posts/2024-06-28-streaming-ingest.markdown

 will have to provision a new stream with higher number of partitions and redirect producers and consumers to this stream.
 Streaming does not support scaling number of partitions currently.

+* Instead of using OCI Streaming API or SDK for publishing messages, you can use Kafka APIs instead.
+Please refer to [Using Streaming with Apache Kafka](https://docs.oracle.com/en-us/iaas/Content/Streaming/Tasks/kafkacompatibility.htm) for more information.

 ## Changes in Connector Hub Configuration